vrandall66/front-end-submissions-public/1801/mod-3/personal-projects/valentino-valentine/scores.md

 * 3: All state changes are handled by Redux with exeception to Controlled Forms.
 Actions and Reducers are simple.
 Containers don't hold unnecessary data.
 * 2: Application state is mostly outside the control of Redux.
 Application did not make use of Redux actions and reducers to mutate state.
 Components do not demonstrate a clear understanding of stateful vs. statelessness.
 * 1: Application does not make use of Redux to manage state.
 There are little or no connected components.

+### PropType Implementation

+- Pass - Proptype validation is implemented for any component receiving props.
+- Fail - There are components missing proptype validation.

+### README Updates
+- Pass - The README.md file has been updated with a description of the project, the team, and how to get it up and running
+- Fail - The boilerplate README is still in place

 ### Code Sanitation